 Sleep apnea is a condition that makes it difficult for your body to receive the oxygen you need to properly function.
 Without enough oxygen, you will feel drained and sluggish, but since the condition manifests itself at night, most people have no idea that they have it.

 There are many health problems that can arise from untreated sleep apnea.
-They can include a stroke, high blood pressure, headaches, diabetes, depression, mood swings, heart failure, ADHD that becomes worse, and an overall lack of well being.
+They can include a stroke, high blood pressure, headaches, diabetes, depression, mood swings, heart failure, ADHD that becomes worse, and an overall lack of well-being.

 In fact, when you are tired, the basic and often mundane activities of life can put you to sleep.
 This can make it dangerous to get behind the wheel and could compromise your work performance.
 Essentially, your quality of life can be greatly diminished, making it critical that you visit a Palm Beach Gardens dentist to have your sleep apnea treated.

-Sleep apnea is a physical condition that makes it impossible to breathe clearly while you are sleeping.
+Sleep apnea is a physical condition that makes it impossible to breathe properly while you are sleeping.
 As a result, your body will not get enough oxygen to function at an optimal level.
 A sleep disorder can be one of the following:

 An oral appliance is a convenient treatment option because it does not make any noise and is incredibly discrete.
 Some patients also require the use of a CPAP machine to provide them with additional oxygen.
 The challenge with a CPAP is that it can be loud and uncomfortable to wear.
 The third treatment option for OSA is to have surgery to remove the extra fatty tissue blocking your airway.

 Wearing an oral appliance is incredibly easy.
 It is customized for your mouth specifically so it fits snugly and securely.
 As a result, you can simply slip it into place when you go to sleep.
 It remains in place inside of your mouth and does an excellent job of holding your lower jaw in the forward position.
 This prevents your tongue from falling backward and keeps your airway clear.

-To learn more about sleep apnea or discuss your oral health in general, call 561-692-7449 and schedule an appointment with our Palm Beach Gardens dental office.
+To learn more about sleep apnea or discuss your oral health in general, call (561) 622-5600 and schedule an appointment with our Palm Beach Gardens dental office.
 At Holcroft Cosmetic & Family Dentistry, we are happy to discuss your health challenges and make recommendations, even if we have to refer you to a specialist for treatment.